 There’s lots written about the need for having your website up to scratch.
 Good coding structure, keywords and plenty of relevant content.
 In fact content marketing is the latest magic pill in the industry to get you ranked higher.
 It’s all about how good your website is and how often you upload good content, preferably daily.
 But it’s a lot of work and effort.

-This site has a dozen keywords ranked, nearly all on page one, which likely generated loads of good organic traffic.
+Analysis showed this site has a dozen keywords ranked, nearly all on page one!
+This likely generated loads of good organic traffic.
 Looking at the site itself from an SEO perspective, they’ve done almost everything wrong.
+The Googlebot likely hated it.
 It’s essentially only one long page which isn’t good SEO practice.
 Certainly the visual design is great, but from an on-site SEO perspective, this one fails badly.
 Marketing grader gave it a lowly 31/100 score, which is low for a WordPress-based website.

 Why then was it so popular with Google?
 Why such high rankings for the key phrases?